Bunzhida/Bunzhida/discord/StarberryGoatcake.md

 She also has her best friend, I don't know if it's still the case but I forgot what their name is.

 I kept on talking there, mostly being ignored but that's to be expected...
-Altho I was in a really left-out mood for everything, and instead of holding it, I burst out and started DM-ing Jackie and blaming on him for everything she haven't done
+Altho I was in a really left-out mood for everything, and instead of holding it, I burst out and started DM-ing Jackie and blaming on her for everything she haven't done

 It was a really stupid move